 Fill the glass jar until almost full leaving at least 1 inch of space from the top.

 Be sure the vegetables are submerged in enough of their own liquid or juices to completely cover them.
 Then put clean outer cabbage leaves on top of the submerged vegetables to seal off any air.

 Next add a heavy crystal or clean rock to weigh down the cabbage leaves.

 Finally, cap the jar and ferment in a dark cabinet or closet for 5 to 7 days (at room temperature).
 Be sure to unscrew the cap every day or so to release built-up "gas" pressure.

-I especially love the salt free options, as I do not really care for salty ferments - because too much salt aka "sodium chloride" creates hypertension in my body.
+I especially love the salt free options, as I do not really care for salty ferments.
+Too much salt aka "sodium chloride" creates hypertension in my body.
 And I like to taste the vegetables and other ingredients that go into my sauerkraut recipes - too much salt can be overpowering.